March 11, 2024

 Rethink Parking Lots and Open Spaces

-When building senior accommodations, another effective approach is to encourage the inclusion of open spaces in the design of structures and sites through specific ordinances requirements.
+With an aging population building senior accommodations, is another effective approach to encourage the inclusion of open spaces in the design of structures and sites through specific ordinances requirements.
 Traditionally, apartment buildings require vast parking spaces, resulting in a sea of concrete that limits green spaces.

 By rethinking parking requirements, local governments can convert excessive parking areas into open spaces for the enjoyment of residents.
 These green spaces provide opportunities for exercise, social interaction and relaxation, contributing to a healthier and happier community for seniors.